shigedangao/capoomobi/README.md

 # CapooMobi

-Capoo mobi is a helper tool allowing you to generate a Kubernetes boilerplate files from your docker-compose file
+Capoomobi is a project where I'm learning rust !
+Capoomobi is a helper tool allowing you to generate a Kubernetes boilerplate files from your docker-compose file

 ## Idea